JoeyyScott/Gamer-Supplies/TESTING.md

 Responsiveness (website layout)

++ AllAuth templates has been included as a directory as there are many files in here and it would make the table too big.

 |              All Pages               | Samsung 9+ | Galaxy S5  | iPhone 6/7/8 | iPhone X | iPad | iPad Pro | Desktop 1024px | Desktop >1200px |
 |:------------------------------------:|------------|------------|--------------|----------|------|----------|----------------|-----------------|
 |     Website is  responsive >800px    |     N/A    |    N/A     |      N/A     |    N/A   | Good |   Good   |      Good      |       Good      |